asrar000/ASSI1-DataExtraction/README.md

 ## Configuration Reference

+The following variables are the only ones read from `.env`.
+Everything else is hardcoded directly in the scripts.

 | Variable | Default | Description |
 |---|---|---|
 | `DUMMYJSON_HOST` | `https://dummyjson.com` | Base URL of the DummyJSON API |